Getting Married in Indonesia

 There is a support group for foreign women married to Indonesian men who are considering converting to Islam, called Sisters.

-For more information, see two articles on Inter-Religious Marriage in Indonesia and Conversion to Islam: for expatriate men marrying Indonesian Muslim women.
+For more information, Conversion to Islam: for expatriate men marrying Indonesian Muslim women.

 Registration of Indonesians Spouses Living Overseas

 Be advised that all Indonesians living overseas must register their presence with the nearest Indonesian consular office.
 The penalty if you do not do this within two years of your arrival, is almost-certain complications when you need to renew your passport, and ina worst case scenario can even entail loss of Indonesian citizenship.

 For more information on Indonesian citizenship issues.